Tax-Free Childcare - Employer Guide

 What Else Should I Be Doing?

-Your nanny needs to register under the Tax-Free Childcare scheme as a childcare provider.
+Your nanny needs to be registered with the childcare regulator and register under the Tax-Free Childcare scheme as a childcare provider.
 If she is not registered on the scheme you will not be able to pay her.

 It’s important that your nanny gets started on this registration as soon as possible to give more time to work through any potential problems that may occur.